barelyhuman/blog-notes/README.md

 This is a public repository of a github experiment with a tool that syncs with iCloud.

-The tool used here is called [Paper](https://papereditor.app), its a markdown editor written by
+The tool used here is called [Paper](https://papereditor.app), itâ€™s a markdown editor written by an Indie Developer and pretty sweet to be fair.

-# Development
+The other part of the experiment uses a simple Deno script that runs inde